 Simple Checklist for Hosting a Temaki Sushi Party

 - Make sushi rice.

 - Cut nori (dry roasted seaweed) into large lengthwise pieces using kitchen shears by cutting each sheet in half.
 Some brands will sell pre-cut temaki sushi nori.
-Store the nori in a resealable plastic bag, so they do not become stale.
+Store the nori in a resealable plastic bag, so the sheets do not become stale.

 - Decide what vegetables to offer and cut them into slender lengthwise pieces.
 Arrange the vegetables on one or two platters.
 Cover with plastic wrap and chill until serving.